salsa-rs/salsa/book/src/overview.md

 **Tracked structs** are intermediate structs created during your computation.
 Like inputs, their fields are stored inside the database, and the struct itself just wraps an id.
 Unlike inputs, they can only be created inside a tracked function, and their fields can never change once they are created.
-Getter methods are provided to read the fields, but there are no setter methods[^override].
+Getter methods are provided to read the fields, but there are no setter methods[^specify].
 Example:

 ```rust
 #[salsa::tracked]